My China travel summary:

 - Awaiting the sunrise on the top of sacred mountain Emei Shan.

-- Spinning sacred wheels in a three-kilometer-long pilgrimage route around Labrang Monastery in Xiahe.
+- Spinning sacred wheels around Labrang Monastery in Xiahe.

 - Three days trip with horses to the countryside above Songpan.

-- Visiting Hong Kong after its recent incorporation into China.
+- Visiting Hong Kong shortly after its incorporation into China.

 China was part of the Asian Big Tour from Australia, through Southeast Asia to India.
 During this 15-months long trip I visited most of the countries in the region and spent two months travelling around China.

-After traveling around China my impressions can be summarized in the following thoughts: incredibly honest and friendly people to whom the ideas of communism, equality and social sacrifice are outdated ideals.
+My impressions of China can be summed up as honest and friendly people for whom ideas of communism, equality, and social sacrifice feel outdated.

-It boasts diverse nature, modern cities and some innovations that make travelling easier for the visitors.
-I was especially impressed by a varied diet and confused with difficult communication.
+The country boasts diverse nature, modern cities and some innovations that make travelling easier for the visitors.
+I was especially impressed by the varied diet and challenged by difficult communication.

 In this article write about the following topics in China: a country of superlatives, short history, travelling tips, Chinese cuisine, the rule of one child and what to do when only Chinese is spoken.

-More articles about my China adventures are available here:
+More articles about my China travel adventures are available here:

 Short history of China